Lee Archer (pilot)

 Lee Andrew Archer, Jr. (September 6, 1919 – January 27, 2010) was an American fighter Ace in the 332nd Fighter Group, commonly known as the Tuskegee Airmen, during World War II.
 He was one of the first African American military aviators in the United States Army Air Corps, the United States Army Air Forces and later the United States Air Force, eventually earning the rank of lieutenant colonel.

 During World War II, Archer flew 169 combat missions, including bomber escort, reconnaissance and ground attack.
 Archer claimed and was credited with five enemy fighter aircraft shot down making him an Ace.

 Archer was one of only four Tuskegee Airmen to have earned three aerial victories in a single day of combat: Joseph Elsberry, Clarence Lester, and Harry T. Stewart Jr.

 Early life

-Born in, New York, Archer grew up in New York's Harlem neighborhood, later attending New York University.
+Born in Yonkers, New York, Archer grew up in New York's Harlem, Manhattan neighborhood, later attending New York University.
 After graduation, he joined the United States Army in the hopes of becoming a pilot.
 At that time, the Army did not accept black pilots, so Archer was posted to a communications job as a telegrapher and field network-communications specialist in Georgia.
 When the Army's policy changed, he was accepted to the training program for black aviators at Tuskegee Army Airfield in Alabama, graduating first in his class, and one of only 994 black wartime pilots to graduate there.
 He was commissioned as a second lieutenant on July 28, 1943.